 If You Want to Immerse Yourself

 Greater Palm Springs is well-known for its boutique retreats and luxury resort spas.
-If you’re looking to fully immerse yourself in a health and fitness experience, check out Two Bunch Palms in Desert Hot Springs or simply check into your resort’s own spa, such as The WELL Spa at the Miramonte Resort & Spa in Indian Wells.
+If you’re looking to fully immerse yourself in a health and fitness experience, check out Two Bunch Palms in Desert Hot Springs or simply check into your resort’s own spa, such as The WELL Spa at Tommy Bahama Miramonte Resort & Spa in Indian Wells.
 With natural underground mineral springs feeding its pools, Two Bunch Palms offers almost 20 different Movement and Enrichment classes.
 It's just one of dozens of spa options in Desert Hot Springs.
 The WELL Spa offers a saltwater pool, 24-hour fitness center and a whole host of unique treatments, such as the Pittura Festa—a couple’s body painting treatment that uses a palette of therapeutic and colorful muds.
 Both offer complete getaways from the stressors of everyday life while providing holistic mind and body wellness.
 For more spa ideas in Greater Palm Springs, check here.

 If You Want to Get Outside

 Greater Palm Springs experiences more than 300 days of sunshine each year, so it’s natural for visitors to want to spend much of their time outside.
 Options for outdoor exercise combined with sunshine and scenic beauty are endless.